hammingweight/fim_sidecar/README.md

 There are at least three improvements that should be made if you want to run file integrity monitoring from a sidecar:
 * Use proper intrusion detection software like AIDE rather than hacking some MD5 integrity checking together
 * Run the `fim` container with the minimum privileges needed
-* Provide an admission controller to create the pod definitions for the monitored container.
+* Provide a dynamic admission controller to create the pod definitions for the monitored container.
 See the next subsection.

 ### Writing a FIM admission controller
 The [`hello_server_pod`](./k8s_resources/hello_server_pod.yaml) file includes a definition for the `fim` container including arguments that must be passed